 Sorbet: This Peachy Brown matte is the only real transition shade in the palette.

 My Way: A very metallic bronze.
 This shade has a great formula, it goes on like butter.

 MAR Palette Makeup Looks

 I created a ColourPop Mar Palette review video with tutorials on each of the three looks on my YouTube Channel.
 I’m still not thrilled with my filming set up, I don’t think that will change until we buy a house and I can set up an office/filming space.
 I’m going to try to get past that and keep making videos anyway.
 It’s been a fun challenge learning to edit videos and talk on camera!
 Now onto the makeup looks…

 Honestly I’m not overjoyed with how my first makeup look with the Mar Palette turned out.
 I think I went a little too far adding the pop of blue to my lower lash line, the look was fine the way it was and the blue was just a little too much.
 If it ain’t broke don’t fix it!
-Well, they can’t all be winners!
+Well, they can’t all be winners.

-This was my favourite look.
-I’m obsessed with how it came out though I’m not thrilled with how annoying it was figuring out how to apply those satin shades.
-They do create some interesting looks.
+This was my favourite eyeshadow look.
+I’m obsessed with how it came out though I’m not thrilled with how annoying it was figuring out how to apply those satin shades!
+They look really interesting combined together.
 This cut crease was created with El Rey in the inner corners and HWY all over the rest of the lid.
 I also added a touch of Detour to the outer corners of my eyes.

 I’m still kind of meh on the Mar palette.
-I know the internet is raving and raving about it, but I’m not sold on it.
-ColourPop’s satin shades have disappointed me in the past.
+I know the internet is raving and raving about it, but I’m not sold.
+ColourPop’s satin shades have almost always disappointed me in the past.
 I was underwhelmed by them in the Double Entendre, My Little Pony and Element of Surprise palettes.
-The Dream St. Palette did something different with the one satin shade in it and I was absolutely in love with the finish, so I have proof that satin shades can be done right.
+The Dream St. Palette did something different with the satin shade inside it and I was absolutely in love with the finish, so I have proof that satin shades can be done right.